No. 4 Kentucky, Michigan State cross paths in Champions Classic

 "Well, it'll instill a lot of confidence, but it's no moral victory because you still gotta win games in this," Michigan State head coach Tom Izzo said.
 "But we did do a lot of things right.
 And most of them you wouldn't see because they were scouting report things.
 That's what you look for."

-The biggest question for Kentucky is the status of returning National Player of the Year Oscar Tshiebwe, who hasn't played in the first two games of the season after undergoing a knee procedure in October.
+The biggest question for Kentucky had been the status of returning National Player of the Year Oscar Tshiebwe, who missed the first two games of the season after undergoing a knee procedure in October.
+Stadium reported that Tshiebwe will make his season debut against the Spartans, though it's unclear if he'll start or come off the bench.

 Kentucky head coach John Calipari wasn't sure of Tshiebwe's status after Friday's 77-52 win over Duquesne.